ImYourBoyRoy/reqsync/docs/USAGE.md

 # reqsync — Usage

 ## Synopsis
-Fast, safe way to upgrade a venv and rewrite requirements.txt so each top-level package is set to `>= installed_version`.
-Defaults are conservative.
-It refuses to run outside a venv unless you say otherwise.
+Fast, safe way to upgrade a venv and rewrite requirements.txt to match the versions installed in the environment.

 ## Quickstart
 ```bash